Do you love the look of coastal vintage decor? Wait until you see this “Sun Washed and Sandy” market at Sage Farm Antiques on the Seacoast.

 And how about those green Apples paired with them?

-We found some wonderful finds today at the “Sun Washed and Sandy” market along with a blue vintage luggage rack, a fabulous round pillow, and this antique basket.
+Today, we found some wonderful finds at the “Sun Washed and Sandy” market along with a blue vintage luggage rack, a fabulous round pillow, and this antique basket.

 Sign up for my Saturday morning newsletter to see how all these vintage finds settle into our home when I share our “Thrifting with the Gals” monthly round-up post here every third Thursday of the month.